AmeyKelekar/DataAnalysisUsingPython/Midterm/README.md

 * Run the script in the path where you store the files
 * The path containing the scripts will be selected as your current working directory.
 * A new folder with name "Stackoverflow_Search" will be created in the current working directory, if not present.
 If folder already exists, then it will use it without creating a new one.
-* A new folder with today's date will be created inside the folder "Stackoverflow_Search" (../Stackoverflow_Search/<today's date>), if not present.
+* A new folder with today's date will be created inside the folder "Stackoverflow_Search" (../Stackoverflow_Search/today's date), if not present.
 If exists, then it will use it without creating a new one.
 For example: ../Stackoverflow_Search/11_1_2016
-* Everytime a new folder will be created with the current time inside today's date (../Stackoverflow_Search/<today's date>/<current time>).
+* Everytime a new folder will be created with the current time inside today's date (../Stackoverflow_Search/today's date/currenttime).
 For example: ../Stackoverflow_Search/11_1_2016/1_10_55
 * All the data and output csv files will be written into the time folder